Higher Education Mentoring Initiative

 - Senior Year

 - Financial Aid

 - Complete a mentor profile.

-- Interview with the HEMI Program Coordinator.
+- Interview with HEMI staff members.

 - Provide current copies of a driver’s license and car insurance.